 Difficulties can also arise when overseas subsidiaries employ U.K. nationals or book transactions into, for example, London or where overseas transactions result in funds in the U.K. being removed.
-These issues will be considered in more detail within our next briefing.

 Further, the extraterritorial effect of the U.K. financial sanctions regime may well give rise to problems in other jurisdictions.
 For example, if a branch of a U.K. financial institution takes action required under U.K. law but not required under the law of the jurisdiction in which it operates, it may be liable to its customer.
 Contractual provisions should be reviewed to ensure that, so far as possible, they guard against this risk by permitting the institution not to comply with a customer's instructions if it could give rise to a breach of any law applicable to the institution and the transaction.